yalevras/obsidian/Brain/Work/NISA Communications.md

-PortPano seems to be con
+PortPano seems to be connected to ACM0 when on POBC on EDU